telerik/xaml-docs/controls/radchartview3d/populating-data/data-binding.md

 This article explains how to bind a 3D chart series to a collection of business objects.
 To data bound the series you can use its __ItemsSource__ property.
 The property is of type __IEnumerable__ so you can use most collection types.

-The chart will create a __DataPoint3D__ model for each business object in the ItemsSource collection.
+The chart creates a __DataPoint3D__ model for each business object in the ItemsSource collection.
 To map the properties of the business object to the DataPoint3D you can use the series value binding properties.

 * __XValueBinding__: The binding that will be used to fill the data point model XValue property.
 * __YValueBinding__: The binding that will be used to fill the data point model YValue property.